miracum/recruit/docs/deployment/kubernetes.md

 ## Example installation of the recruIT chart with ingress support using KinD

-This will demonstrate how to install recruIT on your local machine using KinD including exposing the services behind an ingress.
+This will demonstrate how to install recruIT on your local machine using KinD using the following advanced features:

+- create a multi-node Kubernetes cluster to demonstrate topology-zone aware pod spreading for high-availability deployments
+- expose all user-facing services behing the NGINX ingress controller on a <https://nip.io> domain resolved to localhost
+- enable and enforce the restricted [Pod Security Standard](https://kubernetes.io/docs/concepts/security/pod-security-standards/) to demonstrate security best practices followed by all components
+- pre-load the OMOP CDM database with SynPUF-based sample data

 First, create [a new cluster with Ingress support](https://kind.sigs.k8s.io/docs/user/ingress/):